rutgers-oarc/fpga/vncserver.md

 # Introduction to VNC

-X11 forwarding is normally very slow.
-TurboVNC is very fast.
+Some of the usefule tools are require a graphical interface, but X11 forwarding is normally very slow from a remote server.
+TurboVNC, on the other hand, is very fast.
 There is now gnome Linux desktop installed on fpga1 machine, with the VNC server that's installed systemwide and any user of fpga1 can use.
-You start the vncserverson fpga1, and it forwards x-packets in an optimized and compressed form through tunneling (with one hop through amarel) to your local machine.
+You start the vncserver on fpga1, and the server forwards x-packets in an optimized and compressed form through ssh tunneling (with one hop through amarel) to your local machine and displays things like firefox (for viewing reports) or SDK tools, from the remote location.
 You need two things for that to happen:

-- you need to start a vncviewer (and of course, install a vncviewer first) so that packets can get displayed on your local machine
+- you need to start a vncviewer on your local machine (and of course, install a vncviewer first) so that packets can get displayed on your local machine
-- you need to do ssh tunneling so that the packets can be forwarded from fpga1 to your local machine
+- you need to do ssh tunneling from your local machine to fpga1 so that the packets can be forwarded from fpga1 to your local machine

 ## Install VNC client on your local machine